seastan/lotr-lcg-se-plugin/README.md

 3. Run `setup.bat` (Windows) or `setup.sh` (Mac/Linux) to generate the `.seext` files.

+4. Make sure that `Times New Roman` font is installed.
+If you have Mac or Linux, it may be not installed by default.

-4. Install Strange Eons from https://strangeeons.cgjennings.ca/download.html, choose `Build 3970`.
+5. Install Strange Eons from https://strangeeons.cgjennings.ca/download.html, choose `Build 3970`.

-5. Run Strange Eons and install `The Lord of the Rings LCG` plugin.
+6. Run Strange Eons and install `The Lord of the Rings LCG` plugin.

-5. Go to plugins folder (run Strange Eons, then click `Toolbox` -> `Manage Plug-ins` -> `Open Plug-in Folder`), close Strange Eons and delete or move all files, which names start with `TheLordOfTheRingsLCG`.
+7. Go to plugins folder (run Strange Eons, then click `Toolbox` -> `Manage Plug-ins` -> `Open Plug-in Folder`), close Strange Eons and delete or move all files, which names start with `TheLordOfTheRingsLCG`.
 Instead of them, copy all generated `.seext` files from the root folder of this repo.